Rilquer/speciesdistributionmodeling/README.md

 # Species Distribution Modeling

-speciesmodeling: Species Distribution Modeling using BIOMOD package
+distmodeling: Species Distribution Modeling using BIOMOD package

 This is a script to perform SDM using as input a coordinates file, the folder to climatic variables and a few other specific settings.
 This script uses the packaged BIOMOD2 (Thuiller et al., 2009) and implements all ten algorithms available in the package.

 This script requires certain R packages (which will be installed when the script is run, if not already present).
 Additionallty, you must inform the number of pseudo-absence points to be used and the strategy to select those pseudo-absences.
 Finally, it requires files maxent.jar and maxent.bat in the same directory the script is run.
 More info can be seen in the Biomod help files (specifically acessed by using ??BIOMOD_FormatingData in R).

-The script can be directly called (i.e., Rscript ./species_modeling) in the folder it is located, or copied to the bin folder to be called as an executable from any location.
+The script can be directly called (i.e., Rscript distmodeling) in the folder it is located, or copied to the bin folder to be called as an executable from any location.

 	[OPTIONS]